When Microsoft introduced Office 365 as an annual subscription rather than a one-time purchase, I had the same reaction.

-There is a cheaper subscription: $69.99 per year, but it can be installed on only one machine.
+There is a cheaper subscription for $69.99 per year, but it can be installed on only one machine.

-In comparison, Office Home and Student includes four basic Office applications: Word, Excel, Powerpoint, and OneNote, can be installed on exactly one computer, does not include any of the OneDrive or Skype additions, and costs a one-time payment of $149.99.
+In comparison, Office Home and Student includes four basic Office applications (Word, Excel, PowerPoint, and OneNote), can be installed on exactly one computer, does not include any additional OneDrive space, and costs (at this writing) a one-time payment of $149.99.

 The same product

 Make no mistake.
 It’s not a different product.
 It’s not “that much better.”
 It’s the same product.

 Even for a single computer, I think it’s pretty cool.
 You’re always guaranteed the latest and greatest versions and features of these key applications.

 But if you’re in a home like mine, with at least two different people running at least three or four different computers, it becomes really appealing.
 If you’ve got a mixed household (again, as I do), you install the Mac version of Office on a Mac and the Windows version of Office on a Windows machine … up to five different machines.